 HOW EFFECTIVE IS HORMONE REPLACEMENT THERAPY IN MAINTAINING LIBIDO?

-In the late 1980’s, a television journalist who had interviewed me for some news segments, which dealt with menopausal issues, called me with a request.
-He shall remain unnamed for his own protection and journalistic credibility.
-He wanted to know if I could find a woman for an on-air news segment interview, "over 50", and "still having sex".
-After a brief period, during which I was recovering from having been rendered speechless, I told him that I was sure I could find someone.
+In the late 1980’s, a television journalist who had used me in the past as a news source for stories about menopause called me with a request.
+He wanted to know if I could find a woman for an on-air news segment interview who was over 50 and still having sex.
+I told him that I was sure I could find someone.
 We made arrangements for the interview to be shot at my office the following week.

 The television journalist and his camera crew appeared at the appointed time.
 I introduced them to June, an attractive, very sexual, woman of 80, who had been on hormone replacement therapy for over 30 years.
 The interview was broadcast on the evening news the following day to a potential audience of several million.
 June was an educated and sophisticated woman who was anything but shy.
 She informed the journalist and the viewing public, that she enjoyed sex, had intercourse on average twice a week …and was orgasmic.